-- 1. No limit on number of weeks, but total paid can not exceed 26 x wba. - 2.
-26 week extension possible.
-Negatively rated employer must agree to reimburse dollar for dollar.
+- 1. No limit on number of weeks, but total paid can not exceed 26 x WBA. - 2.
+26 week extension possible. - Negatively rated employer must agree to reimburse dollar for dollar.
+New Jersey: as written, the New Jersey law is non-compliant with the federal work sharing provisions.
+Unless additional work sharing legislation is passed meeting the federal provisions, New Jersey is unable to enforce this legislation.